hjyi2027/jun-yi-math-research/projects/taylor-series.md

 - Why is this interesting?

 ## 6. References
-- Link to notes, videos, or books you used
+- Link to notes, videos, or books I used